Security Index from Input/Output Data: Theory and Computation: Data-driven Security Index

 \section{Data-driven Security Index}

 In this section, we define the data-driven security index and provide a sufficient condition under which it equals the model-based index.
-We then provide algorithms to compute the data-driven security index and its upper bound.
+We then show an algorithm to compute the data-driven security index.